nagdevAmruthnath/Bio7_Classification/README.md

 ##### Supported Images:

 Until now Multichannel images (e.g. RGB) and Grayscale images or stacks (8-bit, 16-bit, 32-bit) can be classified.
-It is also possible to import images with an ImageJ macro (e.g. Landsat 8 images, see macro example!).
+It is also possible to import images with an ImageJ macro (e.g. Landsat 8 images, see ImageJ macro example!).

 ##### Note: